-Table CSR-7 Federal Emergency Management Agency Flood Zone Descriptions Zone Description AE Areas subject to inundation by the 1- percent-annual-chance flood event determined by detailed methods.
-Base Flood Elevations (BFEs) are shown.
-Mandatory flood insurance purchase requirements and floodplain management standards apply.
-VE Areas subject to inundation by the 1- percent-annual-chance flood event with additional hazards due to storm-induced velocity wave action.
+Zone Description AE Areas subject to inundation by the 1 percent-annual-chance flood even determined by detailed methods.
+Base Flood Elevations (BFEs) are shown Mandatory flood insurance purchase requirements and floodplair management standards apply.
+VE Areas subject to inundation by the 1 percent-annual-chance flood event with additional hazards due to storm-induced velocity wave action.
 Base Flood Elevations (BFEs) derived from detailed hydraulic analyses are shown.
-Mandatory flood insurance purchase. requirements and floodplain management standards apply.
-X Areas of 0.2-percent-annual-chance floodplain, areas of 1-percent-annual-chance (base flood) sheet flow flooding with average depths of less than 1 foot, areas of base flood stream flooding with a contributing drainage area of less than 1 square mile or areas protected from the base flood by levees.
-No BFEs or depths are shown in this zone and insurance purchase is not required, and; Areas outside the 0.2-percent-annual- chance floodplain.
+Mandator flood insurance purchase. requirement and floodplain management standard apply. x Areas of 0.2-percent-annual-chance floodplain, areas of 1-percent-annual chance (base flood) sheet flow flooding with average depths of less than 1 foot areas of base flood stream flooding with a contributing drainage area of less than square mile or areas protected from the base flood by levees.
+No BFEs or depth are shown in this zone and insurance purchase is not required, and; Areas outside the 0.2-percent-annual chance floodplain.
 No BFEs or depths are shown in this zone, and insurance purchase is not required.
-X500 Same as Zone X, however this zone is between the 100 and 500-year flood zone.
-Source: Federal Emergency Management Agency (FEMA)

-participating communities.
-Delray Beach has received a level 8 Community Rating Score.
+X500 Same as Zone X, however this zone i between the 100 and 500-year flood zone received a level 8 Community Rating Score.
 Federal Emergency Management Agency, Community Rating System Communities and their Classes, 2017.